gregtam/spark-local-setup/README.md

 # spark-local-setup

-This repository provides a simple set of instructions to setup Spark (namely PySpark) locally in Jupyter notebook.
+This repository provides a simple set of instructions to setup Spark (namely PySpark) locally in Jupyter notebook as well as an installation bash script.

 ## Downloading and Using Spark
 1) The first step is to download Apache Spark.
 We go to <a href='http://spark.apache.org/downloads.html'>http://spark.apache.org/downloads.html</a> and download whichever version we want.